ArtZero-io/backend/docs/api_test_plan.md

 + Test case ID: API_Test_019
 + Test case Name:  Get NFTs
 + Test case Description: Test the get NFTs to retrieve by NFTs Collection Address
 + Pre-requisites: The database should have an existing collection.
 Use command in mongo get NFT collection in DB `db.collections.find({},{"nftContractAddress":1, _id:0})`.
-If result isn't found, pls create new Collection from FE
+If a result isn't found, please create new Collection from FE
 + Test Steps:
   1. Send a POST request to the API endpoint `/getNFTs`
       ```json